leimingyu/trans_kernel_model/README.md

 ## step 3: model concurrent kernel
 When the (N-1) stream comes in, if it had concurrency with previous stream (N-2), it will also check the timing with the streams before to adjust the runtime for N kernels.

+At the beginning, we can offset the starting timing to 0, just for easy-reading.

+We need first check whether the data transfer time exceeds the h2d_ovlp_threshold.
+If it exceeds, the second stream api will start immediately after the threshold.
+Otherwise, it will wait all the h2d api calls to finish, then to start the the data transfer for the comming stream.

+Then, we can ajust the starting point for each cuda stream.
+Add all the stream trace to the full trace table.